rhollister/kindlecatcher/README.md

 | steamy|
 | sultry|

-`dontBuyCategories.dat` - List of soft-stopwords in categories
+`graylistCategories.dat` - List of soft-stopwords in categories
 1. If a book contains one of these words in its categories or parent categories, it will not be "bought"
 1. The book will not be "bought", but will be included in the email digest